Skip to main content

 16 mentions Positive Neutral Negative

-• “A super cute rhythm game that mixes rhythm gameplay with danmaku, super catchy but you have to keep your eyes and hands in sync.”
+• “A super cute rhythm game mixes rhythm gameplay with danmaku, super catchy but you have to keep your eyes and hands in sync.”

-• “It's not really a matter of being a 'rhythm' game as much as it is a puzzle avoidance game, especially after mechanics start getting added per-character that you may get blindsided on (such as Rumia's darkness making the majority of the screen dark) or dealing with legendary gatekeeper bosses like Kanako and co.”
+• “It's not really a matter of being a 'rhythm' game as much as it is a puzzle avoidance game especially after mechanics start getting added per-character that you may get blindsided on (such as Rumia's darkness making the majority of the screen dark) or dealing with legendary gatekeeper bosses like Kanako and co.”

 • “I think the price for this game could be a dealbreaker for its current state due to the length, and for the particular type of gameplay it has.”